RxSwiftCommunity/RxMediaPicker/README.md

 - [x] Reactive wrapper built around UIImagePickerController.
 - [x] Provides an interface for common operations like picking photos from the library, recording videos, etc.
+- [x] Handles edited videos properly - something UIImagePickerController doesn't do for you!
 - [x] Decouples the typical UIImagePickerController boilerplate from your code.
 - [x] Reduces the complexity when compared to UIImagePickerController.
 - [x] Easy to integrate and reuse accross your app.